TykTechnologies/tyk-demo/README.md

 * `data`: Data used by applications during runtime.
 Sub-directories group data on a per-application basis.
 * `volumes`: Data mounted into containers as volumes.
 Sub-directories group data on a per-application basis.
 * `Tyk Demo.postman_collection.json`: A Postman collection of requests which correspond to APIs available in the deployment.
-* `bootstrap*.sh`: Bootstrap scripts to initialise deployed applications.
+* `bootstrap/*.sh`: Bootstrap scripts to initialise deployed applications.
 These are closely aligned with services deployed in the Docker Compose files.
-* `docker-compose*.yml`: Docker Compose deployment definitions.
+* `docker-compose/*.yml`: Docker Compose deployment definitions.
 Separate files allow for varied deployments.
 Complimentary services are defined together within the same file.
 * `dump.sh`, `publish.sh`, `sync.sh`, `update.sh`: Scripts to execute the related Tyk Sync commands via a container.

 # Getting Started